otsakir/mediavault/README.md

 ffmpeg, ffprobe, youtube-dl

+## Django apps

+**Community**.
+We have community models.
+Each community may have members.
+Add members to a cummunity.
+Invitations.

+**Buckets**.
+Bucket CRUD.
+Per-bucket user permissions.
+Async task overview.
+Relation to community.

+**Content**.
+Bucket content.
+ContentItem CRUD.
+Content upload tasks.
+Content download, streaming and media player.

 ## Data schema

 * A user might be a member of a single community.
 Membership is signified by the existence of a Member entity attached to